-- The reflections must use the reflection template provided on the Unit Moodle site. - The recommended word count is about 500-700 words for Reflection 1 and 700-1000 words for Reflection 2.
-(Any references and in-text citations are not included in the word count). - Submit each reflection as a pdf file.
+- The reflections must use the reflection template provided on the Unit Moodle site. - The recommended word count is about 500-700 words. - Submit each reflection as a pdf file.

 This assessment task activity helps to ensure that you have the knowledge and skills to provide safe and effective care and to be an effective member of the healthcare team in compliance with the Australian Government's National Safety and Quality Health Service (NSQHS) Standards regarding: